-21. Despite declining from 32.3% to 15.8% (excluding AVEs) since the last Review, Indian tariffs remain a major source of revenue for the Central Government.
-They are expected to account for over 23% of net tax revenue in 2006/07 (30% in 2001/02).
+- 21. Despite the decline in the average applied MFN tariff from 32.3% to 15.8% (excluding AVEs), import duties remain a major source of tax revenue for the Central Government, accounting for 17.5% of tax revenues in FY 2006/07, down considerably from 21.5% in 2001/02 (Table I.4).
+This 17.5% is not pure tariff revenues, however, as it includes additional duty (CVD) as well as special duty, which together account for roughly 60% of total import duties.
+Additional and special duties are, by and large, compensatory duties intended to ensure that imports are taxed at similar, if not identical, rates to domestically manufactured goods, which are subject to Central Excises and other domestic taxes (Annex III.1). - 22.
 Both the MFN and bound tariffs are based on the Harmonized Commodity Description and Coding System (HS 02) and are applied at the HS eight-digit level.
 The Government is bringing non-agricultural tariffs down, inter alia, to align them with ASEAN rates by 2009; as a result, the current "peak rate" is at 12.5% although some 2.5% (8.8% including ad valorem equivalents) remains above this peak rate; the peak rate was reduced to 10% in the tariff announced for 2007/08.
 While both applied and bound tariffs have declined, they remain high: the applied tariff provides a major source of protection to certain sectors including agriculture, automobiles, and textiles and clothing.
 The applied tariff is also complex: in addition to being announced with the annual Budget, rates are changed on an ad hoc basis through gazetted notifications, with the approval of Parliament; numerous exemptions render the system complex to administer, and therefore more susceptible to administrative discretion (Annex III.1).
 A study based on 2001 data, found that India's high import tariffs are equivalent to a substantial export tax and thus a major impediment to its exports.
-14 It is likely that the decline in average tariff protection since then has reduced this export tax burden.
+It is likely that the decline in average tariff protection since then has reduced this export tax burden.